wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ios/google-analytics.md

 metadata:
   robots: index
 ---
-# Integration with Google Analytics iOS SDK
+# Integration with Firebase Analytics iOS SDK

 This integration enables seamless tracking of VWO feature flag events and custom metrics within Firebase Analytics for iOS.
 By connecting VWO with Firebase Analytics, you can analyze user behavior and feature performance in a unified analytics platform, enhancing your ability to make data-driven decisions.